-- If the broadband provider can auto-provision the network, you should give the user this option as it is the most reliable - no chance of entering the wrong credentials for the network.
+- If the broadband provider can auto-provision the network, you should give the user this option as it is the most reliable and easiest for the user - no chance of entering the wrong credentials.

 - Otherwise, the user is shown a drop-down list of networks the device can see.
 The user selects one and enters the pre-shared-key for this network.
 Then the app sends the credentials to the Cirrent cloud.